ECRAID-Base

 The primary objective of the POS-VAP study is to set up an infrastructure capable of rapidly implementing clinical trials related to the prevention, diagnosis or treatment of ventilator-associated pneumonia (VAP) in ICUs.

-Lead Dr. Bruno François
+Lead Bruno François

 WP 3: POS-cUTI